Xiaohuaniu0032/homopolymer_scan/README.md

 # homopolymer_scan
-Find All HP positions from an target BED file
+Find all HP positions from an target BED file